indygreg/PyOxidizer/pyembed/docs/oxidized_importer_freezing_applications.rst

 The steps for *freezing* an application all look the same:

-1. Load ``OxidizedResource`` instances into an ``OxidizedFinder`` instance so they are indexed.
+1. Load ``OxidizedResource`` instances into an :py:class:`OxidizedFinder` instance so they are indexed.
 2. Serialize indexed resources.
 3. Write the serialized resources blob somewhere along with any files (if using filesystem-based loading).
 4. Somehow make that resources blob available to others (you could add it as a *resource* file in your Python package for example).
-5. From your application, construct an ``OxidizedFinder`` instance and load the resources blob you generated.
+5. From your application, construct an :py:class:`OxidizedFinder` instance and load the resources blob you generated.
-6. Register the ``OxidizedFinder`` instance as the first element on ``sys.meta_path``.
+6. Register the :py:class:`OxidizedFinder` instance as the first element on ``sys.meta_path``.

 The next sections show what this may look like.